After-Shock/Cloudbox-wiki/Configuring-Settings.md

 - `passwd`: Password for user account (only needed if user account is being created).
 - `domain`: Domain name for reverse proxy.
 - `email`: E-mail used for SSL certificate files.
-  - Note: This requires a genuine e-mail address or else the certificates will fail.
+  - Note: This requires a valid e-mail address or else the certificates will fail.
 - `nzbget`
     - `downloads`: Path for NZBGet downloads.
 Default is `"/home/{{user}}/downloads/nzbget"`.
 - `rutorrent`: